matn7/CS-Notes/src/main/java/deployment/LINUX.md

     - movie
 - Create user accounts:
     - All users will have the default group of writers.
-    - Some will also be in the tv group.
+    - Some will also be on the tv group.
     - Others will be in the movie group.

 ```console